-8. Insert the jack handle into the jackscrew, and turn the handle clockwise until the tire clears the ground.
+Insert the jack handle into the jackscrew, and turn the handle until the tire clears the ground.
 Do not raise the vehicle higher than necessary.
+Remove the wheel nuts and the flat tire.

-- 9. Remove the wheel nuts and the flat tire. - 10.
-Before putting the spare tire on, clean the mounting surface of the wheel and hub with a cloth.
+11. Before putting the spare tire on, clean the mounting surface of the wheel and hub with a cloth.12.
+Put on the spare tire.
+Replace the wheel nuts.
+Tighten them by hand.